linked in pixel

 Older man with hand over his heart smiling at doctor

-Email our clinic at caa@ochsner.org for a consultation.
+Email our clinic at caa@ochsner.org to schedule a consultation.

-CAA is a condition where a sticky substance called amyloid-beta builds up in the small blood vessels in your brain over many years.
-This build-up weakens the blood vessels, making them leaky and causing small bleeds in the brain that you might not notice.
-Over time, these small bleeds and changes can lead to memory and thinking problems.
-Sometimes, a blood vessel might burst, causing a bigger bleed and more serious symptoms like a stroke.
+Cerebral amyloid angiopathy (CAA) is a condition where a sticky protein called amyloid-beta builds up in the small blood vessels of the brain over many years.
+This build-up can weaken the blood vessels, making them more likely to leak and cause tiny bleeds in the brain that often go unnoticed.

 • Memory Problems: Difficulty remembering things and thinking clearly.